panec/MVSass/README.md

 The naming notation follows couple of principals.

 * `map` name corresponds to the component that it describes and the `core` versions have a `_core` suffix.
-* `viariable` name contain meaningfull text that is '-' seperated that corresponds to part of the component that describes, then '\_' char for seperation between name and css attribute name, if it describe state of the element it contain additional block od text seperated by '\_'
+* `viariable` name contain meaningfull text that is "-" ( *dash* ) seperated that corresponds to part of the component that describes, then "\_" ( *underscore* ) char for seperation between name and css attribute name, if it describe state of the element it contain additional block od text seperated by "\_" ( *underscore* )

 This way of storing data will allow us to use some functions to extract css attribute name from the variable name so we can by DRY.